-Wiring up a semi-hollow body guitar can be extremely challenging because there is nothing to hook the electronics to or hold the parts steady as you work.
-We have outlined a few tricks you can use to help make the process a lot easier.
+Wiring up a semi-hollow body guitar can be extremely challenging because there’s nothing to hook the electronics to or hold the parts steady as you work.
+We’ve outlined a few tricks you can use to help make the process a lot easier:

 - Install the pickups first.

 - Use tracing paper to trace the hole configuration of your guitar.

 - Transfer the sketch to a piece of cardboard and attach your volume and tone controls to that, so you can solder your connections using the correct lengths of wire.

 - Tie a foot or two of fishing line, string, or yarn around the threaded part of each volume and tone control.
 Do the same for the output jack and toggle switch.
 As you tie the line around each component, feed the other end through the appropriate hole.

 - When the lines are in place, gently work all of the parts into the F-holes and move them into position.

 As you may have noticed from reading over this article on a solo ESK-35 wiring diagram installation, assembling the electronics in a semi-hollow body guitar can be quite challenging, and we don’t recommend doing it until you’ve done some work on other guitars first.
 Getting all of the components through the f-holes and into place can weaken and break soldering connections.
 Tracking them down and fixing them is a nightmare once everything is in place, so you want to know what you are doing before you start.
 That said, installing the wiring on a semi-hollow body guitar is the kind of rewarding experience that only those who have done it can appreciate.

 We hope you have enjoyed our short guide and have found it helpful.
 If we have helped you get your guitar working, please feel free to share this SOLO ESK-35 wiring diagram on Facebook and Twitter.
 For more articles on guitar electronics, visit humbuckersoup.com.